systematic-magic/aop/text.rst

 	| Same variations are allowed for lower case panel letters.

-	If a reference to :ref:`pannel letter<figure_pannel>` is missing, then please ask author to provide one.
+	If a reference to :ref:`panel letter<figure_pannel>` is missing, then please ask author to provide one.

 11.4.
 Check that figure numbers are assigned to figures continuously and there are no gaps in a sequence.
 In other words there should be no situation when there are figures 1, 3 and 4 in the article, but figure 2 is missing.